bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:27:53

-Edith Winkler-Ross I mean, it just seems like so far when each big proposal we've seen in Lightning, we just keep discussing it for years on end.
+I mean, it just seems like so far when each big proposal we've seen in Lightning, we just keep discussing it for years on end.
 And so I think initially I would have said, yes, do the big thing now.
 Because if you do the iterative thing, you always have to keep one foot in the legacy world and one in the new.